 Keep in mind that you might want to bring a passport even on a closed-loop Alaska cruise in case an emergency strikes and you need to fly home from a Canadian city; driver’s licenses and birth certificates are not accepted for international air travel.

 How to Get a Passport for Travel to Alaska

 Apply for a passport as soon as your travel is confirmed.
 The cost will be greater if applying for a passport within two weeks of travel time (in which case you will need an expedited application).
 You can learn more about passport requirements and documents needed to obtain a U.S. passport here.

 So, Do I Need a Passport to Visit Alaska?

 In summary: It depends on how you get there.
-Alaska passport requirements state that a passport isn’t required when traveling from the mainland to Alaska by air since it is considered domestic travel, but a passport is required when arriving by car or ship that stops in Canada.
+Alaska passport requirements state that you don’t need a passport when traveling from the mainland to Alaska by air since it is considered domestic travel (unless you don’t have a REAL ID driver’s license), but a passport may be required when arriving by car or cruise ship.

 Protect Your Passport

 On travel days, only take your passport out during inspection.
 Otherwise, keep it stowed away in a dedicated section of your bag (if you keep it in the same place every time, you won’t ever scramble to locate it).
 Once you arrive at your destination, find a way to stow it securely.
 In-room safes or safe deposit boxes at the hotel front desk are generally good options, but if neither is available, you’ll need to decide how to keep your passport secure.
 You might consider keeping it in an under-clothing money belt that you wear, or leaving it in the hotel or vacation rental but locking it in your suitcase with a TSA-approved lock.